My Encounters With a Legend

 Now, Veronicah Kitimet was a beautiful girl who was special to me because of the way I loved and adored her.
-I used to love visualizing myself taking her out for dates.
+I used to love fantasizing her and me going out for dates together.
 But as I have said, I was girl-shy, so I never revealed to her how deeply I loved and adored her.
 I never even winked at her.

 As for the boys I befriended in my home-area of Kiserian, they were too many to list here.
 Like there was Robert Maina, a handsome boy who later on in 2006 shared with me a few true stories that made me understand life better.

 Then there was Thomas Waweru who was a classmate and a great friend of my eldest brother Joe Kagigite.
 I remember Thomas Waweru used to keep keys for our classrooms at Noru-Moru Primary School back in 1995 and he was charged with the duty of opening them early every morning.

 The Ngong Hills, the streams, the small valleys, the sloping paths that we trod on our way to school - those were the landmarks of our lives.